Ghanaian Citizen and Nigerian Girlfriend Found Dead in Morocco, Efforts Underway to Find Relatives

 Source: Getty Images

-With the assistance of the landlord, they forced open the apartment door and discovered the couple lifeless inside.
+With the assistance of the landlord, the group forced open the apartment door and discovered the couple lifeless inside.

 The cause of death remains unknown, as efforts continue to trace and inform their families.